lunchboxav/wayang-rs/README.md

 ## Parsing .wyg file
 As an effort to parse `.wyg` file using pest, a grammar needs to be established first.
 The [`grammar.pest`](https://github.com/lunchboxav/wayang-rs/blob/master/grammar.pest) file is an effort to do so.
 The current grammar file is enough to parse the specified `.wyg` file to grab required data.
 If you're testing the grammar, [pest.rs](https://pest.rs/) homepage has a nice parser playground for experimenting.

+## Running the project
+Clone this project and simply run `cargo run` in the cloned directory.
+It will do 2 things:
+- Parse `.wyg` file stored in `story` directory
+- Create `.html` file stored in `result` directory, based on the parsing result.

+For the time being, the `.wyg` file is hard coded, so you need to change that too.

+You can create additional `.wyg` file or edit existing one.
+Just make sure that you're following the file structure.

+## Contributing
+I'm open for contribution!
+Just submit a PR that solve documented issue or suggesting new changes.
+To contribute:

+- Fork this project
+- Create a new branch name in the forked repo, you can name it anything, but it's better to name a branch to a certain issue or feature, so it's easy to review
+- Create changes in that branch
+- Submit the PR :D

+Also, feel free to submit issue as well.
+I highly appreciate any form of contribution to this small project. 🙌